AdaCore/training_material/courses/fundamentals_of_ada/adv_090_overloading_equality.rst

 -----------------------------------

 * No issue for all language-defined types in all versions of Ada
 * An issue for user-defined types

-* Only automatic for `record` types in Ada 2012
+* Only automatic for :ada:`record` types in Ada 2012
-* Only automatic for `tagged record` types in Ada 2005
+* Only automatic for :ada:`tagged record` types in Ada 2005

    - Otherwise need explicit equality function for enclosing type